Steelers, Penguins And Pirates Team For MLK Day Grocery Distribution

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — The Steelers, Penguins and Pirates are teaming up to fight hunger in Pittsburgh.READ MORE: Pennsylvania House Votes For GOP-Favored Congressional Redistricting Plan
+PITTSBURGH (KDKA) — The Steelers, Penguins and Pirates are teaming up to fight hunger in Pittsburgh.READ MORE: Allegheny County Health Department Shuts Down 2 Businesses

 They are sponsoring a distribution event for Martin Luther King Jr. Day.

-Free groceries, along with shoes and socks will be given out.READ MORE: Sex Assault Charges Dropped Against Former Pittsburgh Restaurant Owner
+Free groceries, along with shoes and socks will be given out.READ MORE: Pittsburgh Weather: Everything You Need To Know About Sunday's Winter Storm System

 Volunteers will also have information on registering to vote.